y-hwang/gLM/README.md

 We are working on making inference code available as a colab notebook. so **stay tuned**.
 ## Train your own gLM on your custom dataset
 We provide the training script for gLM for your custom dataset.
+You may wish to limit the checkpoint frequency (`--checkpoint_freq`) to save disk space.
 ```
 cd data
-python ../gLM/train.py -d example_data/training_example -o test_train_dir
+python ../gLM/train.py -d example_data/training_example -o test_train_dir --checkpoint_freq 500
 ```
 The data directory (data/example_data/training_example) contains batched training data which can be generated using batch_data.py (see sections 1-3 in "Compute gLM embeddings" above).
 Make sure pkl files containing training data starts with "train" and pkl files containing eval data starts with "eval".
 For example: